datagrok-ai/public/help/develop/develop.md

   },
   "scripts": {
 		"debug-sequence": "grok publish --rebuild",
     "deploy-sequence": "grok publish --rebuild --release",
+    "build-sequence": "webpack",
     "build": "webpack"
   }
 }
 ```

-`sources` contains a list of JavaScript or CSS files, defined relative to the package's root, that should be
-loaded before any function from that package is executed.
+`sources` contains a list of JavaScript or CSS files defined relative to the package's root.
+Each of these files will be loaded before any function from that package is executed.

-For the first time, there is only the `datagrok-api` package in the dependencies list.
-Feel free to add new dependencies there and install them via `npm install`.
+The package template first includes only one dependency — `datagrok-api`.
+You can add more packages to the dependencies list and install them via `npm install`.

-In this file, you can also find `scripts` for [debugging and publishing your package](#publishing).
+The file `package.json` also contains `scripts` for [debugging and publishing your package](#publishing).

 Next, let's take a look at the `src/package.js` file: